TylorS/typed/readme.md

 - [Route](./packages/route) - Effect-based abstraction for describing a Route built on `Path`
 - [Router](./packages/router) - Fx-based abstraction for routing with `Route`
 - [Vite Plugin](./packages/vite-plugin) - Vite plugin for building CSR and SSR applications with Effect and the packages above.
+- [CLI](./packages/cli) - CLI for building, serving, and running files in conjunction with our vite plugin
+- [Compiler](./packages/compiler) - The compiler code the vite-plugin utilizes

 ## Example

-There is currently one toy example in the example directory which will showcase the way our vite plugin works
+There is currently one example in the example directory which will showcase the way our vite plugin works.

 ## Upcoming
-- Hydration of SSR content
 - Integrations with @fp-ts/schema
 - Itegrations with @fp-ts/optic